02476 445 900

 Science Impact:

-• Acquire a richer vocabulary which will enable them to articulate their understanding of taught concepts.
+• Acquire a richer vocabulary which will enable them to articulate their understanding of taught

-• Develop their scientific knowledge, conceptual understanding, and ability to think and act scientifically.
+• Develop their scientific knowledge, conceptual understanding, and ability to think and act

-• Be equipped with the knowledge required to appreciate and understand science’s contribution to all aspects of everyday life.
+• Be equipped with the knowledge required to appreciate and understand science’s contribution to all

-• Build on their curiosity and sense of awe of the natural world.
+• build on their curiosity and sense of awe of the natural world.

-• Develop high aspirations and unleash their potential as scientists of the future which will see them through to further study, work, and a successful contribution to society.
+• Develop high aspirations and unleash their potential as scientists of the future which will see them

 Back to Top